HPQC-LABS/Book_About_Quadratization/README.md

   howpublished = {\url{https://github.com/HPQC-LABS/Book_About_Quadratization}},<br>
 }

-## Mendeley
+## Mendeley:
 We have a Mendeley group with all of the relevant citations.
 Please join or add to it if you want to. https://www.mendeley.com/groups/9986881/k-local-quadratization/

-## This book would not have been possible without the amazing contributors that have helped immensely:
+<b>This book would not have been possible without the amazing contributors that have helped immensely:</b>
 Richard Tanburn, Nicholas Chancellor, Szilard Szalay, Yudong, Cao